HL7/carin-bb/fsh/ig-data/input/pagecontent/11_Guidance.md

 <li>In situations where information on a particular data element is missing and the Health Plan API actor knows the precise reason for the absence of data, Health Plan API actors <strong>SHALL</strong> send the reason for the missing information using values (such as nullFlavors) from the value set where they exist or use the dataAbsentReason extension.</li>
 <li>Consumer App actors <strong>SHALL</strong> be able to process resource instances containing data elements asserting missing information.NOTE: The above definition of *Must Support* is derived from HL7v2 concept Required but may be empty - RE described in HL7v2 V28_CH02B_Conformance.doc.</li>
 </ul>
-<p>NOTE: Readers are advised to understand <a href="http://hl7.org/fhir/R4/terminologies.html">FHIR Terminology</a> requirements, <a href="http://hl7.org/fhir/R4/http.html">FHIR RESTful API</a> based on the HTTP protocol, along with <a href="http://hl7.org/fhir/R4/datatypes.html">FHIR Data Types</a>, <a href="http://hl7.org/fhir/R4/search.html">FHIR Search</a> and <a href="http://hl7.org/fhir/R4/resource.html">FHIR Resource</a> formats before implementing CARIN BB IG requirements.</p>
+<p>NOTE: Readers are advised to understand <a href="http://hl7.org/fhir/R4/terminologies.html">FHIR Terminology</a> requirements, <a href="http://hl7.org/fhir/R4/http.html">FHIR RESTful API</a> based on the HTTP protocol, along with <a href="http://hl7.org/fhir/R4/datatypes.html">FHIR Data Types</a>, <a href="http://hl7.org/fhir/R4/search.html">FHIR Search</a> and <a href="http://hl7.org/fhir/R4/resource.html">FHIR Resource</a> formats before implementing CARIN IG for Blue Button® requirements.</p>
 <h3 id="missing-data">Missing Data</h3>
 <p>If the source system does not have data for a *Must Support* data element with minimum cardinality = 0, the data element is omitted from the resource.
 If the source system does not have data for a required data element (in other words, where the minimum cardinality is &gt; 0), follow guidance defined in the core FHIR specification and summarized in the&nbsp;<a href="http://hl7.org/fhir/us/core/general-guidance.html#missing-data">US Core.</a></p>
 <h3 id="conformance-to-us-core-profiles">Conformance to US Core Profiles</h3>